-Hip hop is known as “xi ha” in Chinese---as close as the Chinese language can get to pronouncing “hip hop.”
+Hip hop is known as “xi ha” in Chinese — as close as the Chinese language can get to pronouncing “hip hop.”
 The music form is becoming increasingly popular among urban youth and rural youth who have access to it and it draws fairly large crowds to festivals and venues like the Mako, a club in Beijing , where it is performed.

 Hip hop in China has been tamed, cleaned and manipulated by government authorities, who give air play to artists that glorify China and celebrate popular tourist attractions rather than mock the police, glamorize gangsta violence and down and dirty sex.
 Government-authorized hip hop groups release albums that bear stickers that tell fans to share the music with their parents.
 They also do public service announcements on radio, exhorting people to have pride in the country, respect elders and do their bit to clean up the environment.

 “Shuo chang” , Chinese word for “rap,” translates to ‘speak sing’ and is a loaded term.
 Jimmy Wang wrote in the New York Times, “It also describes a contentious subject for musicians, producers and fans in China.Hong Kong, mainland and Taiwanese pop stars who have their own spin on hip-hop dominate the mainstream here.
 Many tack high-speed raps onto the end of their songs, even ballads, and consider themselves rappers.
+The blogger Brendan O’Kane said that my impression (possibly wrong) is that people here who are into hip-hop would look upon the use of shuochang as a sign that someone was not part of the scene.”
 [Source: Jimmy Wang, New York Times, January 23, 2009]

 History of Hip-Hop in China